What is the difference between hospital and extras cover?

 Avoid some waiting periods

 If you’re looking to access coverage sooner rather than later, there are a few ways to achieve this.
-For example, some health funds do not have waiting periods for accidents and ambulance services, while some may have a waiting period as low as one day.
-Better yet, some policies have no waiting periods on common extras services such as routine dental.
+For example, some health funds don’t have waiting periods for accidents and ambulance services, while some may have a waiting period as low as one day.
+Better yet, some policies have no waiting periods on common extras services such as routine dental, while some policies may waive these waiting periods as part of a promotion.

 Hospital cover